 Materials and methods:

 Parameters from the referenced study: Based off the study4 of Almeida et al., a predictive model was first built to characterize the relationship between within-litter prevalence (the proportion of viremic piglets within a litter) and the probability of a positive FOF sample from that litter.
-The degrees of clustering (heterogeneity) of PRRSV-positive pigs within sampled rooms from the reference study were scaled and measured.
-An empirical distribution of litter sizes from the sampled rooms was also obtained.

-Stochastic model: Farrowing rooms were simulated with a fixed number of litters; the number of pigs within each litter was obtained from the earlier mentioned discrete empirical distribution.
-A clustering factor was used to distribute viremic pigs between litters, with values ranging from 0 (random distribution of PRRSV-positive pigs between litters) to 1 (PRRSV-positive pigs are clustered within the fewest number of litters possible).
-The True litter prevalence per iterated room was obtained as the proportion of litters with at least one viremic pig, and the apparent litter prevalence was obtained as the predicted proportion of the litters in an iterated room that will be PRRSV-positive by FOF testing.
-A total of 5000 iterated rooms were obtained, and the median values of TLP and ALP were obtained.
-The stochastic modeling was done on R statistical software5.
+Stochastic model: Farrowing rooms were simulated with a fixed number of litters (crates), using piglet-level PRRSV prevalence (PP) ranging from 0 to 40%.
+The number of piglets within each litter was drawn from a discrete empirical distribution.
+The number of viremic piglets in each litter was sampled from a recursive binomial model, using a clustering factor ranging from 0 (random distribution of PRRSV-positive pigs between litters) to 1 (PRRSV-positive pigs are clustered within the fewest number of litters possible).
+To fit the clustering factor to Almeida data...We further conducted an in silico model using the stochastic model abovementioned and a factorial design using four levels for the clustering factor {0, 0.3, 0.61, 0.9} and four levels for the number of crates in a room {12, 24, 56, 102}.
+The TLP per iterated room was obtained as the proportion of litters with at least one viremic pig, and the apparent litter prevalence was obtained as the predicted proportion of the litters in an iterated room that will be PRRSV-positive by FOF testing.
+A total of 5000 iterated rooms were obtained by monte carlo simulation, and the median values of TLP and ALP were obtained.
+All analyses were done on R statistical software5.

 Results: